 We didn’t have much time in St Petersburg, but we made the most of what time we had by heading straight to the huge and beautiful Hermitage Museum.
 Spread across five buildings, this is part palace, part gallery, part history museum and wholly gorgeous.

-The Bad – Our Bottom Ten Trans-Siberian Experiences
+The Bad – Our Ten Trans-Siberian Reflections Low Points

 Messing up during our travels usually make the best stories.
 There were only a couple of serious fails during this trip, and then there were the times things just weren’t going our way: